kigster/simple-feed/README.md

 This provider is optimized for large writes and can use either a single Redis instance for all users of your application, or any number of Redis [shards](https://en.wikipedia.org/wiki/Shard_(database_architecture)) by using a [_Twemproxy_](https://github.com/twitter/twemproxy) in front of the Redis shards.

-While future
+### `SimpleFeed::Providers::HashProvider`

- * `SimpleFeed::Providers::HashProvider` is a pure Hash-like implementation of a provider that can be useful in unit tests of a host application.
+This is a pure Hash-like implementation of a provider that can be useful in unit tests of a host application.
 This provider could be used to write and read events within a single ruby process, can be serialized to and from a YAML file, and is therefore intended primarily for Feed emulations in automated tests.

-### Redis Provider
+## Redis Provider

 If you set environment variable `REDIS_DEBUG` to `true` and run the example (see below) you will see every operation redis performs.
 This could be useful in debugging an issue or submitting a bug report.